Montefiore Synagogue: History

-In 1869, Sir Moses founded the Lady Judith Montefiore Theological College, a yeshivah.
+In 1869, Montefiore founded the Lady Judith Montefiore Theological College, a yeshivah.
 This was located to the rear of the synagogue; it was demolished in 1965.
-The work of the college is continued today in London and is run by the Montefiore Endowment.
+The work of the college is continued today in London, by the Montefiore Endowment.
 The site of the college is now owned by Ramsgate Town Council and maintained by volunteers as a dedicated woodland.